EternityForest/pavillion/pavillion.md

 ## Reserved RPC Calls

-Low-numbered RPC calls are reserved so that a set of standard calls can be defined.
+The first 4096 calls are reserved so that a set of standard calls can be defined.
 The currently defined ones are as follows:

 ### 0: Echo